BalaM314/BalaM314/stuff/GuideToThePlanets.md

 ## Alpha Centauri C
 Proxima C: This world orbits extremely close to its very cold host star.
 It is a barren volcanic world with no atmosphere.

 Kappa: This ice giant is very far from its cold host star, making it the coldest known planet.
 Almost all of the atmosphere has frozen and fallen to the ground.
+Warning: high gravity.

 # Vita
 A star system full of life.
 Most of the planets here are super earths, with gravity so high you won't be able to jump up a full block without assistance.
 Make sure to bring a jetpack.